 The movie Fences is quite extraordinary.
-Some critic said it may be the best self-directed film ever, with Denzel Washington as not only star and director, but producer as well.
+Some critics said it may be the best self-directed film ever, with Denzel Washington as not only star and director, but producer as well.

 Fences is an adaptation of August Wilson’s Pulitzer-and-Tony-award-winning play.
 James Earl Jones and Mary Alice also won Tonys in the 1987-1998 Broadway production.
 Washington and Davis were Tony winners in the 2010 Broadway version which also won the award for best revival of a play.